mugnierlab/Smith2024/VSG-AMP-Seq/Vignette/Readme.md

 To run: follow the readme within the VSG-AMP-Seq file and create the conda environment

 \
-Within the folder containing all the .py files from the github repo VSG-AMP-Seq, make the following edits
+Within the folder containing all the .py files from the github repo VSG-AMP-Seq, and the auxillary files included here, run the run_pipeline.py file in the conda environment

 ```

 ```